 The Eden Regional Forest Agreement (RFA) is one of three RFAs in New South Wales.
 The Australian and New South Wales governments signed the Eden RFA on 26 August 1999, establishing the framework for the sustainable management of the forests in the Eden RFA region.

-The Eden Land Use Map August 1999 PDF [591 KB] identifies the extent of the comprehensive adequate and representative reserve system in the Eden RFA region.
+Eden Land Use Map August 1999 PDF [591 KB, 1 page] identifies the extent of the comprehensive adequate and representative reserve system in the Eden RFA region.

 New South Wales RFAs five-yearly reviews

 It is a requirement of the Eden RFA that its performance is reviewed every five years.
 The details of the Eden RFA review process is outlined in the agreement.

 The New South Wales Government has reported on its three RFAs collectively:

 Many historical publications informed the development of the Eden RFA and continue to underpin the management of forests covered by the agreement.

 Annual Reports were required for the first five years of each RFA.